Kevin Weekes: Personal life

-Weekes was born in Toronto, Ontario.
-His parents emigrated from Barbados to Canada and went to Dr. Norman Bethune Collegiate Institute.
+Weekes was born in Toronto, Ontario and went to Dr. Norman Bethune Collegiate Institute.
+His parents had emigrated from Barbados to Canada.

-The reason that Weekes sometimes wore jersey number 80 was he wanted to wear 00.
-However, the NHL does not allow a player to wear single or double zero jerseys.
-Weekes chose the number that most closely resembled 00.
+The reason that Weekes sometimes wore jersey number 80 was that he wanted to wear 00 but the NHL does not allow a player to wear single or double zero jerseys.
+So Weekes chose the number that most closely resembled 00.
 Upon signing with the New Jersey Devils, as a result of former general manager Lou Lamoriello's policy of wearing jerseys 1–40 with exception of marquee players, Weekes was given jersey number 1.
 Weekes wore 00 in junior hockey when he played for the Ottawa 67's.
+He also wore 00 as a member of the Carolina Monarchs in the AHL.
+He was also featured as a columnist periodically with the Greensboro News and Record during his time with the Monarchs.

+Weekes appeared on both the soap operas All My Children and One Life to Live making cameo appearances.

 Weekes and Willie O'Ree appeared in the Everybody Hates Chris episode "Everybody Hates Gretzky" in 2008.

 In February 2023, Weekes became an American citizen.